Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/cicd-microprofile-vsts.md

 3. Click on the **Save** button, then the **OK** button
 4. Click on the **+ Release** drop-down menu, then select **Create a release** link
+5. Use the **Stages for a trigger change from automated to manual** drop-down menu to select the checkbox for your stage name
+6. Click the **Create** button to continue
-5. Click on the release number.
+7. Click on the release number.
 Then hover your mouse cursor over the stage name and click on the **Deploy** button
-6. The click on the **Deploy** button on the pop-up window to start the deployment process to Azure
+8. The click on the **Deploy** button on the pop-up window to start the deployment process to Azure

 ## Test the Java Web Application